 - Define the general problem to translate 2D and 3D texture patterns from biomedical images to visually and biologically relevant measurements

-- Identify the strengths, weaknesses, and current challenges of existing methods including both handcrafted and learned representations, as well as deep learning.
+- Identifies the strengths, weaknesses, and current challenges of existing methods including both handcrafted and learned representations, as well as deep learning.
 The goal is to establish foundations for building the next generation of biomedical texture operators

 Biomedical engineers, medical imaging scientists, Radiologists and clinicians